dini-ag-kim/avram/specification.md

 - `records` with a non-negative integer to indicate the number of records this code has been found in

 Optional key `code` of a code definition must be equal to the key of the code definition in its codelist.

+A code definition being a string MUST be treated identical to a codelist definition being JSON object with only key `label` having the value of the string.

 A **codelist directory** is a JSON object that maps codelist references to JSON objects each having at least the mandatory key `codes` with a [codelist] and optional keys: